OneGeology/documentation/docs/portal.rst

 The values for the lithology filter options are taken from the `CGI Simple Lithology controlled vocabulary <http://resource.geosciml.org/static/vocabulary/cgi/201211/simplelithology.html>`_.

-and in the age filter window the initial view shows the ‘*Phanerozoic*’ and ‘*Precambrian*’ options.
+In the age filter window the initial view shows the ‘*Phanerozoic*’ and ‘*Precambrian*’ options.
 These options reflect the structure of the underlying controlled vocabularies.

 The values for the age filter options come from the ICS 2012 Geologic timescale vocabularies, for example, `Phanerozoic <http://resource.geosciml.org/classifier/ics/ischart/Phanerozoic>`_ or `Precambrian <http://resource.geosciml.org/classifier/ics/ischart/Precambrian>`_.

 In any window you can refine your selection by drilling down into the hierarchy, and then clicking on an option box to make your filter selection.

-In the above figure example, we have expanded the lithology view options by first clicking on the white arrow next to the ‘*Compound material*’ option (the arrow turns black on such a selection).
-Similarly, we have expanded the age filter options by first selecting the ‘*Phanerozoic*’ then ‘*Paleozoic*’.
-We haven’t yet made any selection on what we want to filter, but instead we are just exploring the available options by which we could filter.
+In the below figure example, we have expanded the lithology view options by first clicking on the arrow to the left of the text ‘*Compound material*’ option.
+We can continue to expand the hierarchy until we reach a term we would like to query.
+In this case "Sand".
+Select the term you would like to query by clicking on the checkbox on the terms left.

 .. figure:: images/ThematicAnalysisQueryBuilderSearch.jpg
    :width: 400
-   :alt: Searching the controlled vocabularies
+   :alt: Selection of "Sand" from the controlled vocabularies

-   Searching the controlled vocabularies
+   Selection of "Sand" from the controlled vocabularies

-As well as drilling down through the hierarchy progressively to find the term you wish to filter by, you can also search for terms directly by entering the search term in the box at the top of the respective Age and Lithology windows, then clicking the magnifying glass icon.
-For example in the above example we have searched the Lithology vocabulary for ‘*Sand*’ and the Age vocabularies for the term ‘*Tonian*’.
-To search for another term use the X icon to clear the old search term, or just start typing a new term in the search window.
-Note that even though there are exact matches for both terms the search shows partial matches as well.
-Again, at this stage we have not made any selection by which to filter.
+As well as drilling down through the hierarchy progressively to find the term you wish to filter by, you can also search for terms directly by entering the search term in the box at the top of the respective Age and Lithology window.
+This will expand the hierarchy and highlight all terms contain all or part of that search text.

+Its also possible to select higher level terms such as "Composite genesis material", this will automaticallu also select all subordinate terms in the hierarchy (See below).

 .. figure:: images/ThematicAnalysisSelectionByAge.jpg
    :width: 400
-   :alt: Generating an automatic SLD file to filter by age (Pleistocene) in the Delaware WMS

-   Generating an automatic SLD file to filter by age (Pleistocene) in the Delaware WMS
+   :alt: Selection of "Composite genesis material" from the controlled vocabularies

+   Selection of "Composite genesis material" from the controlled vocabularies

-In this (above) example we have selected the Delaware WMS service ‘*US-DE DGS 100k Surficial Geology*’ layer, which has GeoSciML-Portrayal v2.0 attribution.
-We then decided to filter by age, looking to view only those geology polygons that are attributed as belonging to the Pleistocene (by ticking the options window to the left of the term).
-Then we select a colour with which to apply to all the polygons that match the age criteria, the tool generates an external SLD file like the one below:
+In this (above) example we have selected the New zealand WFS service ‘*NZL GNS 1:1M Geological Units (GeoSciML WFS)*’ layer, which has GeoSciML-Portrayal attribution.
+We then decided to filter by lithology, looking to view only those geology polygons that are attributed as belonging to the "Composite genesis material" class (by ticking the checkbox to the left of the term).
+Then we select a colour (red from the dropdox at the top of the tab) with which to apply to all the polygons that match the lithology criteria, and click the "Portrayal" button at the bottom of the analysis tab.

+The analysis tool generates an external SLD file like the one below:

     .. code-block:: xml